 No – my skin reacts to you like a 12 year old eating vindaloo!

 First up, picking sensitive skincare products with fewer than 10 ingredients means there’s less likelihood your skin will react.
 Secondly, if skin does show sensitivity, you have great chance of pinpointing which needle in that 10 ingredient hay stack set you off.

-Finding products with petit ingredients lists takes time, but not when you have me as your back pocket skincare scientist ‘eh *winks*.
-I’ve scoured the skincare shelves for you and picked out the best less than 10 ingredient products that you can…
+Finding products with petite ingredients lists takes time, but not when you have me as your back pocket skincare scientist 😉 I’ve scoured the skincare shelves for you my friend and picked out the best less than 10 ingredient products that you can;

 A) Design a skincare routine around – all the bases are covered and

-B) Rest assured that I’ve also pre-vetted for common sensitive skin triggers.
+B) Rest assured that I’ve pre-vetted for common sensitive skin triggers.